AN461/Spark_Graphx_WikiPedia/README.md

 The workflow of the Project is:

-1. Data Loading: The project starts by loading the Wikipedia Talk network dataset from a specified file using Apache Spark's GraphLoader.
+1. Data Loading: The project starts by loading the Wikipedia Talk network dataset using Apache Spark's GraphLoader.
+Download dataset [here](https://snap.stanford.edu/data/wiki-Talk.html)

 2. Connected Components Identification: The GraphX library is employed to identify connected components within the loaded graph.So we used connected component algorithm.
 This step helps in identifying distinct communities or groups of users based on their interactions in the dataset.